cvlab-ai/xra-diff/README.md

 # XRA-Diff: Guided diffusion for 3D coronaries

-"XRA-Diff: Feasibility of guided diffusion towards coronary artery three-dimensional reconstruction"
+"XRA-Diff:  Guided diffusion as a refinement for backprojected coronary angiography X-ray images"

 # Installing dependencies